 With many Americans still at home due to COVID-19, trying to work and keep the kids entertained while sticking to a limited budget can be a challenge.
 Daycare centers and summer camps are closed throughout the country, leaving many children restless and bored this summer.
 So how can families stay sane until school starts again?
-ACCC has some ideas for low cost activities for kids during COVID-19.
+American Consumer Credit Counseling has some ideas for low cost activities for kids during COVID-19.
 They’re great for having fun without adding to credit card debt.

 Indoor Low Cost Activities for Kids

 If it’s too hot out for the kids to play outside, there are plenty of (quiet) things they can do inside.
 If you’ve done any online shopping recently, you might have some cardboard boxes around.
 Have your kids build a fort with boxes, blankets, and pillows.
 Once they’re done building the fort, they can have some quiet reading time inside it.
 You can get creative with it and incorporate different themes too.
 Ask them to make a space ship or a castle, and then have them read books that correspond to the theme.
 Imagination is important during quarantine!